Lipen/discrete-math-course/typst/hw4.typ

 Let $I$, $P$, $S$ denote "Ivanko / Petryn / Sidorik used the Cheat-Leaf."

 + Formalize Ivanko's and Petryn's testimonies.
-+ Using the meta-constraint, determine all consistent scenarios.
++ Is it certain that someone used the Cheat-Leaf?
-+ Who used the Cheat-Leaf?
-Is it certain someone did?
+  Can you identify who?
 + Which cadet told the complete truth?